IT STARTED WITH ONE

 HOW TO QUANTUM LEAP INTO THE FUTURE

 The HEPH Foundation was founded in 2014 by Steve Conner, who decided to scale how he was helping disenfranchised students defeat their fears about STEM-related study.
-Steve felt that in order to catch up with the rest of the world, American students needed access to tools and new ways of learning that stood on the shoulders of current educational practices.
+To catch up with the rest of the world, Steve felt that American students needed access to tools and new ways of learning that stood on the shoulders of current educational practices.

 The HEPH FOUNDATION’s philosophy comes from Steve and Sheila Conner’s twenty-five years of successful internships/mentorships, five years of curriculum research, and personalized STEAM training for their son Stone.
 Steve likes to say, “Stone’s training started at zero and is in its 19th year!”
 Stone is currently attending San Diego State University.
 He is studying Mechanical Engineering and Computer Science.
 Stone has also started his own business – Tachus – an after-market parts business for exotic cars.
-During the summer months Stone works with his mentor building race cars from a late model 911 Porsche.
+Stone works with his mentor building race cars from a late model 911 Porsche during the summer months.

 The family motto is, “Let’s build it in the basement! ”